ppbrown/vlm-utils/training/README.md

 * You can easily identify the cache files.
 * You can also easily choose to regenerate JUST img cache or text cache files
+* Similarly, it is easy to selectively remove cache files associated with main ones.

 ## Comparing runs